DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/onToolbarPreparing.md

 - [*"groupPanel"*](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/groupPanel '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/groupPanel/')
 - [*"searchPanel"*](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/searchPanel '{basewidgetpath}/Configuration/searchPanel/')

-[important]If you use [DevExtreme modules](/concepts/Common/Modularity '/Documentation/Guide/Common/Modularity/'), import the editor's module when you add items other than buttons.

 The following code shows how you can use this function to customize the toolbar:

 ---